 December, Senior Fall: 30+ pages of written work for the thesis to be submitted to your primary advisor (this, and the successfully completion of previous Gov 99 assignments, is what your Gov 99 grade is based on).

-March, Senior Spring (the Wednesday before Spring Break): Thesis to be physically handed in to the Undergraduate Program Office no later than 5 pm (an electronic file upload is also required).
+March, Senior Spring (the Wednesday before Spring Break): Thesis to be handed in to the Undergraduate Program Office no later than 5 pm.
+In AY2020-2021, theses will be submitted electronically; no hard copy is required.